We know it's hard to be a bridesmaid when you're pregnant or postpartum.

 California mom Marcella Mares is also a college student, and like most post-secondary students she's adjusting to taking her courses virtually.
 But, as she detailed in a Facebook post, one of her professors needs to do some adjusting, too.

 As a mom who doesn't have childcare (hello, there's a pandemic happening) and is trying to take care of her baby while pursuing her education, Mares sometimes breastfeeds during class.
-At her baby's age, that's really not a distraction (as many of the parents who have participated in government-approved bring-your-baby-to-work programs will tell you).
+At her baby's age, that's really not a distraction (as many of the parents who have participated in government-approved bring-your-baby-to-work programs

 It seems that Mares professor was unaware of this (and possibly unaware of the extreme demands being made on their students right now) and forbid Mares from breastfeeding during class time, calling it "inappropriate."